Australia and weapons of mass destruction: Nuclear weapons

 Although the RAAF continued to occasionally investigate obtaining nuclear weapons during the 1960s, Australia signed the Nuclear Non-Proliferation Treaty on 27 February 1970 and ratified the treaty on 23 January 1973.
 Sir Philip Baxter first head of the Australian Atomic Energy Commission (AAEC), now the Australian Nuclear Science and Technology Organisation (ANSTO) and first Vice Chancellor of the University of New South Wales openly advocated Australia acquiring a weapons grade plutonium stockpile and thus nuclear weapons.

 During the 1970s and 1980s, ANSTO scientists developed centrifuge enrichment technology, claimed to be comparable with the commercial URENCO centrifuge technology of the time.
 Such technology, if deployed on an industrial scale, would have been capable in principle of producing highly enriched uranium for nuclear weapons.
 The research lost government funding in the mid-1980s.

+During the 1980s much attention was focused upon the connection of joint Australian-US military intelligence bases to nuclear weapons targeting.
+Various anti-nuclear protests have been held at the Pine Gap spy base, including one by 800 women in 1983 and a trespass action by five 'Peace Pilgrims' in 2016.
+Numerous rallies in Fremantle and other Australian cities were also held during the 1980s to oppose visits to Australian ports by potentially nuclear armed and powered US warships.

 A commercial-scale enrichment plant would also be capable of producing sufficient highly enriched uranium for a nuclear weapons program.
 An Australian company has been actively developing a novel process for uranium enrichment, Separation of Isotopes by Laser Excitation (SILEX).

 The Prime Minister of Australia, John Howard, began a study in 2006 into the issues surrounding an increase in Australia's uranium usage.
 Amongst the topics of the study were a domestic uranium enrichment plant for supplying low-enriched fuel for nuclear power reactors, either domestic or foreign.

-Australia is considered a nuclear threshold state.